10 Kid-Friendly Activity Ideas For Summer 🌞

 These stickers pull double-duty.
 When the butterflies are all finished, add them to notebooks, let the kids wear them during the day, and more.

-Visit the original article to get started.
+Visit the template to get started.

 9. Become Superheroes

 Empower kids to become their favorite superhero with this fun ID badge template.
 Let them fill in the details and draw their own picture to make it really special.
-You can even laminate it with clear labels to add legitimacy and help preserve it.
+You can even laminate it with clear labels to add legitimacy and help preserve it.f

 Beat the heat this summer or get out of the rain with these fun and free activity ideas.
-Each blog is designed for kids of all ages and takes little-to-no setup.
+Each one is designed for kids of all ages and takes little-to-no setup.
 Get started entertaining your young ones today!